genisyskernel/koyotecoin/README.md

 Development Process
 -------------------

 The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
 [Tags](https://github.com/koyotecoin/koyotecoin/tags) are created regularly from release branches to indicate new official, stable release versions of Koyotecoin Core.

-The https://github.com/koyotecoin-core/gui repository is used exclusively for the development of the GUI.
-Its master branch is identical in all monotree repositories.
-Release branches and tags do not exist, so please do not fork that repository unless it is for development reasons.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).

 Testing
 -------

 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
 Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.

 ### Automated Testing